Strolling of the Heifers 2016 Locavore Index: Which states are most committed to locally-sourced food?

 - Boosts local economy: Food dollars spent at local farms and food producers stay in the local economy, creating more jobs at other local businesses.

-- Less travel: Local food travels much less distance to market than typical fresh or processed grocery store foods, therefore using less fuel and generating fewer greenhouse gases.
+- Less travel: Local food travels much less distance to market than typical fresh or processed grocery store foods, therefore using less fuel and generating less greenhouse gases.

 - Less waste: Because of the shorter distribution chains for local foods, less food is wasted in distribution, warehousing and merchandising.